fwcd/d2/README.md

 > To suppress warnings, you can append `-Xswiftc -suppress-warnings` after `swift build` or `swift run`.

+> If your build fails with module redefinition errors regarding FFI includes, run `Scripts/remove-commandlinetools-ffi-includes` and try building again.

 ### With Docker (Compose)

 Make sure to have recent versions of Docker and Docker Compose installed and create a volume named `d2local` using `docker volume create d2local`.